Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 To be clear, though, “recreational diving” includes tech diving, which is an advanced form of recreational diving – something divers do for fun and challenges.

-Otherwise, when discussing the dive gear market, we talk about “dive gear manufacturers” because that is how they are referred to in the jargon of the diving industry.
-But to understand the sector, you have to realize that many of these so-called manufacturers are really just marketing brands.
+Otherwise, when discussing the dive gear market, we refer to “dive gear manufacturers” because that is how they are commonly referred to in the diving industry’s jargon.
+However, to understand the sector, you must realize that many of these so-called manufacturers are actually marketing brands.
 Most wetsuits, for instance, come from a handful of Asian suppliers.
-None of the “dive gear manufacturers” selling scuba diving wetsuits actually manufacture wetsuits.
+None of the “dive gear manufacturers” selling scuba diving wetsuits actually manufactures wetsuits.
 The same applies to low-end masks, snorkels, and many other dive gear items.

 So, what gear should we include when evaluating the size of the dive industry?